pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ## What honesty demands

-The Players depend on the World to give them __real__ information they can use to imagine and understand what's happening around their Protagonists.
+The Players depend on the Scenarist to give them __real__ information they can use to imagine and understand what's happening around their Protagonists.
 Being abundantly clear and honest is always your best policy.
 Play with integrity and an open hand, as the Protagonists are entitled to the full benefits (and